Last Updated on 2025-08-09 by Jorge Bastos

 #1 Amoreira Aqueduct

-Amoreira aqueduct is by far the most recognizable landmark in Elvas – it’s huge and visible from almost everywhere.
-In fact, for us, it’s impossible to think of Elvas and the enormous aqueduct not coming to our mind immediately.
+The Amoreira aqueduct is by far the most recognizable landmark in Elvas – it’s huge and visible from almost everywhere.
+In fact, for us, it’s impossible to think of Elvas and the enormous aqueduct without it coming to our mind immediately.

 In the 16th century, the city of Elvas had outgrown its water supply capacity, so it was decided to build an aqueduct to bring water from Amoreira to Elvas.
 The construction started in 1537 and only ended in 1620.
 Later, in the 19th century, there were huge renovation works.
-In 1910 it was considered a national monument, and since 2012 its a UNESCO heritage site.
+In 1910, it was considered a national monument, and since 2012, it’s been a UNESCO World Heritage site.

 #2 Nossa Senhora da Graça Fort

 If the aqueduct is the most visible attraction in Elvas, Nossa Senhora da Graça Fort is the most impressive and arguably the most important.
-It’s located in a hill, north to Elvas.
-From afar you can see that there’s something important there, but you don’t have an idea of what it is, and how big it is.
+It’s located on a hill, north of Elvas.
+From afar, you can see that there’s something important there, but you don’t have an idea of what it is, or how big it is.

-Graça Fort was built only in the 18th century, in Monte da Graça hill.
-It’s a star-shaped fort, and the location is very strategic, it both defends the city and prevents the invader from using the hill as an offensive position.
-The fort was crucial during the peninsular wars (it served as a base for General Wellington), and it was never conquered, proving its effectiveness.
+Graça Fort was built only in the 18th century, on the Monte da Graça hill.
+It’s a star-shaped fort, and the location is very strategic; it both defends the city and prevents the invader from using the hill as an offensive position.
+The fort was crucial during the Peninsular Wars (it served as a base for General Wellington), and it was never conquered, proving its effectiveness.

 Visiting this Fort is probably the most remarkable thing to do in Elvas.
-The fort is huge, with layers and layers of defensive protection and you can wander inside, on the walls, and outside freely.
-It can be a 1-2 hours visit or a 4 or 5 depending on how thorough you are and how much you enjoy this kind of attraction.
-We absolutely loved it and spent more than 3 hours there.
+The fort is huge, with layers and layers of defensive protection, and you can wander inside, on the walls, and outside freely.
+It can be a 1-2 hour visit or a 4 or 5-hour one, depending on how thorough you are and how much you enjoy this kind of attraction.
+We loved it and spent more than 3 hours there.

 - Ticket: 5 Euros, 8 if it’s a guided tour.